JoaoVCMiranda/quisp-wiki/Windows-Setup-note.md

 you need to run `cmake .. -G "Unix Makefiles" in the `googletest/build` dir. later I'll send PR to fix this

 # note
-for development QuISP with windows. we need [clang](https://clang.llvm.org/) 11 or later and its toolchain (clang-format and clang-tidy), but OMNeT++5 contains an old version of msys2 and the toolchain.
+for development QuISP with windows, we need [clang](https://clang.llvm.org/) 11 or later and its toolchain (clang-format and clang-tidy), but OMNeT++5 contains an old version of msys2 and the toolchain.
 [msys2](https://www.msys2.org/) provides [pacman](https://wiki.archlinux.org/title/pacman) the package manager,
 but we cannot update the toolchain (includes clang)